lupyuen/lupyuen.github.io/src/arm.md

 -   [__NuttX for Arm Cortex-A53 Multi-Core__](https://github.com/lupyuen/pinephone-nuttx/releases/tag/v1.0.0)

-# Test NuttX with QEMU: Multi Core
+# Test NuttX: Multi Core

 And this is how we test NuttX on QEMU with __4 Cores__ of Arm Cortex-A53...